 Citrus fruits include the following:

 2. Reishi Mushrooms Stimulate Immune Cells

-Our second contender is the infamous Reishi mushroom which is also Lingzhi mushroom.
-This mushroom has been extensively studied and these studies have revealed that it had the following effects in enhancing immune system function:
+Our second contender is the famous Reishi mushroom.
+This mushroom has been extensively studied for treatment of depression and diabetes.
+During these studies it was found that it had following additional benefits in enhancing immune system function:

 · Modulates the inflammatory process inside the body